dwill81/configure-ad/README.md

 <p>
-10. Restart and then log back into DC-1 as user: mydomain.com\labuser
+10. Restart and then Remote Desktop back into DC-1 as user: mydomain.com\labuser
 </p>
 <br />